leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 **4.1-.
 NES**

 This system don't have options.
 Just press button to open a cartridge game, and play.<br>
-The only trouble you can find are 'mappers', maybe the game you try to load have a mapper not supported (an error is show) or the mapper is incomplete.<br>
+The only trouble you can find are cartridge 'mappers', maybe the game you try to load have a mapper not supported (an error is show) or the mapper is incomplete.<br>
-Please read the DSP documentation for supported mappers.
+Please read the DSP documentation for supported mappers (there are many of them).

 <img src="dsp_nes.jpg" width="50%" height="50%">